REFIt

 rEFIt is a boot menu and maintenance toolkit for EFI-based machines like the Intel Macs.
 It can be used to boot multiple operating systems, including triple-boot setups with software such as Apple's Boot Camp Assistant.
 It also provides a way to enter and explore the EFI pre-boot environment.
 The name "rEFIt" is likely a play on the terms "refit" and "EFI".

 Development on "rEFIt" was abandoned by Christoph Pfisterer in 2010.
-However, in 2012 the developer Roderick W. Smith forked is as a new project called rEFInd, which still has active development to this day.
+However, in 2012 the developer Roderick W. Smith forked it as a new project called rEFInd.